All Services

 Marriage Ceremonies

-This service provides information about getting married in the Clerk-Recorder's office and scheduling a civil marriage ceremony.
+This page provides information about scheduling a civil marriage ceremony and getting married in the Clerk-Recorder's office.

 General Rules